 The late film composer Jóhann Jóhannsson's one and only directorial effort is a strange and bewildering video essay, narrated by Tilda Swinton

-When the tragic news came in 2018 that Icelandic composer Jóhann Jóhannsson had passed away at the age of just 48, there was great sadness – a sense that the world had been deprived of decades of magnificent compositions he almost certainly would have written.
-Jóhannsson's singular talent as a composer was already confirmed by his strange and oddly cerebral scores for movies like Sicario, Arrival, and Mandy, all of which helped to define the mood of those films.
-But as with the best maestros, his music seemed to take on a life of its own away from the pictures.
+When the tragic news came in 2018 that Icelandic composer Jóhann Jóhannsson had passed away at the age of just 48, there was a sense that the world had been deprived of decades of magnificent, unwritten compositions.
+Jóhannsson's singular talent as a composer was already confirmed by his strange and cerebral scores for movies like Sicario, Arrival, and Mandy, all of which helped to define the otherworldly mood of those films.
+But as with the best maestros, his music also seemed to take on a life of its own away from the pictures.

-Alongside the scores he left behind, there is also this last gift, too: a bewildering, alien object that is something like a cross between a visual poem and a video essay.
-Last and First Men is based on a short story by sci-fi author William Olaf Stapledon, unfolding here as a meditation on the future of mankind, as though narrated from billions of years down the line, a series of 16mm black-and-white shots held together by an otherworldly musical score.
+Alongside the unforgettable scores he left behind, there is also this last gift, too: a bewildering, alien object that is something like a cross between a visual poem and a video essay.
+Last and First Men is based on a short story by sci-fi author William Olaf Stapledon, unfolding here as a meditation on the future of mankind, as though narrated from billions of years down the line – essentially a series of 16mm black-and-white shots held together by a beguiling musical score.

-Tilda Swinton narrates the film with an intended, unaffected delivery, as though she has attained a higher consciousness.
+Tilda Swinton narrates the film with an intended, unaffected delivery, as though she has attained a higher consciousness and has been tasked with delivering the news of our fate.
 We see landscapes filled with statues and constructs that look like they might have come from the future (in fact, they're real monuments spread throughout the former Yugoslavia, built to commemorate the region's efforts against the rise of fascism).
 Each one emanates – hums, even – with the same kind of eerie and prophetic power that the iconic Monolith did in 2001: A Space Odyssey.